Skip to content

 With SchoolAI's Mission Control, teachers can monitor student understanding in real time and adjust support—but this type of recognition activity works even without any specialized tools.

-2. Evaluating AI outputs for accuracy
+2. Evaluating AI Outputs for Accuracy

 AI systems often sound confident—even when they're wrong.
 Students need practice spotting the gap between confidence and correctness.